top of page

 PROGRAM FORMAT

-The first week will be spent alongside camp Counselors, Program Staff, and Specialists learning and growing during our “All-Staff Development Week,” which will include teambuilding and bonding activities, as well as training on the following topics:
+The first week and a half will be spent alongside camp Counselors, Program Staff, and Specialists learning and growing during our “All-Staff/CIT Development,” which will include teambuilding and bonding activities, as well as training on the following topics:

 • Specific disability overviews